apache/airflow/UPDATING.md

 #### Changes in Airflow Logging

-Airflow's logging mechanism has been refactored to use Python’s builtin `logging` module to perform logging of the application.
+Airflow's logging mechanism has been refactored to use Python’s built-in `logging` module to perform logging of the application.
 By extending classes with the existing `LoggingMixin`, all the logging will go through a central logger.
 Also the `BaseHook` and `BaseOperator` already extend this class, so it is easily available to do logging.

 The main benefit is easier configuration of the logging by setting a single centralized python file.
 Disclaimer; there is still some inline configuration, but this will be removed eventually.
 The new logging class is defined by setting the dotted classpath in your `~/airflow/airflow.cfg` file: